-“How do I login to WordPress?” is one of the most common WordPress questions that we get asked.
+‘How do I log in to WordPress?’
+That’s one of the most common WordPress questions that we get asked.

 Beginners often have a hard time finding their WordPress login page URL, and this prevents them from working on their website.

 In this article, we will show you how to find your WordPress login URL.
-We’ll also show you different ways to log into your WordPress admin area.
+We will also show you different ways to log in to your WordPress admin area.

 Both of these URLs will redirect you to the WordPress login page.

-You can directly access your admin area by entering the website URL like this:
+You can directly access your admin area by entering the website admin URL like this:

 If both are true, then you will be redirected to the WordPress dashboard.
 If your session has expired, then you will be redirected back to the WordPress login page.

 Using ‘Remember Me’ to Bypass Login Page in WordPress

 On your WordPress login page, there is a checkbox labeled ‘Remember Me’.